Copenhagen Business School

 What's included

-4 videos6 readings2 quizzes
+4 videos6 readings2 assignments

 It's "where the rubber hits the road."
 Execution.
 If you can't execute, it doesn't matter how well you strategize or how visionary you are.
 Execution is the art and science of getting it done.
 But how should a leader do that?
 How would YOU?